About this article

 Bring all prescription medications from home in sufficient quantity.
 While the ashram pharmacy stocks many common medicines, specialty medications may not be available.

-If you experience a dog bite, go immediately to Amrita Kripa Hospital.
+If you experience a dog bite, go immediately to Amrita Ayurveda Hospital.
 Do not wait.
 Post-exposure rabies prophylaxis must begin as soon as possible.

 Stay hydrated and take the heat seriously.
 Kerala is hot and humid.
 Dehydration and heat exhaustion are common, particularly in visitors who are doing seva outdoors.